vaimee/SEPA/README.md

 ## Configuration

 The SEPA engine uses two JSON configuration files: `engine.jpar` and `endpoint.jpar` (included in the [SEPA Engine release](https://github.com/arces-wot/SEPA/releases/download/0.7.0/engine-0.7.0.rar) distribution).
-The default version of `endpoint.jpar` configure the engine to use use a local running instance of Blazegraph as [SPARQL 1.1 Protocol Service](https://www.w3.org/TR/sparql11-protocol/).
+The default version of `endpoint.jpar` configures the engine to use use a local running instance of Blazegraph as [SPARQL 1.1 Protocol Service](https://www.w3.org/TR/sparql11-protocol/).
 ```json
 {
 	"parameters": {